HiveMQ Installation on Cloud Service Providers

 Pre-configured HiveMQ Amazon Machine Images (AMI) provide all the information that you need to launch two HiveMQ broker nodes on the AWS EC2 instances.

-• Choose the AWS region to which you want to deploy your HiveMQ instances and select Launch:
+• Choose the AWS region to which you want to deploy your HiveMQ instances and select Launch.
+In this procedure we use eu-central-1:

 Select a HiveMQ AMI

-• Select the instance type that you want to deploy.
-We recommend c7a.xlarge or m7a.xlarge:
+• Select the instance type that you want to deploy (we recommend c7a.xlarge or m7a.xlarge) and configure a Key pair (login) to securely connect to your instance.

 Select Instance Type